redfacemanny/redfacemanny/README.md

 Hello!
-I am RedFaceManny
-I am an Economics student with an interest in Data Science, business and philosophy
+I am RedFaceManny, an economics student with an interest in Data Science, business and philosophy